Transforming to the Intelligent Enterprise: SAP S/4HANA Migration

-Customers can implement JiVS IMP both in their own data center or use offers from the public cloud for implementation.
-Supported environments include the Google Cloud Platform, Amazon Web Services and Microsoft Azure.
+Customers can implement JiVS IMP either in their own data center or use offers from the public cloud for implementation.
+Supported environments include Amazon Web Services, the Google Cloud Platform, and Microsoft Azure.
 At the same time, customers can choose from a variety of popular database management systems (DBMS), from IBM Db2 to Oracle Database and Microsoft SQL Server to SAP IQ.

 Over 1,000 implementations worldwide have shown that this concept works.
 The costs for operating JiVS IMP are generally 80 percent lower than the expenditure to continue running the legacy systems.
-The fact that the information is transferred unchanged from the legacy systems and stored audit-proof is recognized by auditors, so legal certainty with regard to the tax authorities is provided.
-Add to that: As a Java-based platform, JiVS IMP is independent of the systems on which it runs.
+The fact that the information is transferred unchanged from the legacy systems and tamper-proof in storage is recognized by auditors, ensuring legal certainty with regard to the tax authorities. in addition, as it’s a Java-based platform, JiVS IMP is independent of the systems on which it runs.
 Consequently, there is no spare parts problem with the hardware, as is the case with legacy systems.
-As a living system, JiVS IMP also allows for regular security updates, so that the risk of cyber attacks and espionage is permanently contained.
-Once the information, including the underlying business logic, has been transferred from the legacy systems to JiVS IMP, it can be completely switched off and disposed of.
+As a living system, JiVS IMP also allows for regular security updates, so that the risk of cyber-attacks and espionage is permanently contained.
+Once the information, including the underlying business logic, has been transferred from the legacy systems to JiVS IMP, these can be completely switched off and disposed of.

 Thanks to a very high degree of automation, JiVS IMP enables the transfer of all information from legacy systems at the touch of a button.
 Compared to conventional methods, this corresponds to an acceleration of several orders of magnitude.